truchas/truchas/src/2d-truchas/src/simulations/flow/test/free_surface/README.md

 material-defined inactive cells, the free surface, and hydrostatic pressure balance.

-`input.json` is an exploratory inviscid fluid/VOID broken-dam problem in a closed square domain.
-Water initially occupies the left half of the box and evolves under downward gravity.
-It is the two-dimensional analogue of mainline `free-surf-flow-4` and exercises geometric fluid/VOID tracking, free-surface pressure treatment, and inactive-VOID flow cells.
+`dam_break/input.json` is a small inviscid fluid/VOID broken-dam problem in a closed unit square.
+Water initially occupies `[0,0.5]×[0,0.75] ∪ [0.5,1]×[0,0.25]`; the remainder is VOID.
+It follows mainline `free-surf-flow-4` and uses a 16×16 mesh.
+The reference regression exercises two-dimensional geometric fluid/VOID tracking, free-surface pressure treatment, and inactive-VOID flow cells.

 `pressure_poiseuille_void/input.json` is a viscous pressure-driven flow